Iganza-roy/tech-interview_preparation/README.md

 # tech-interview_preparation
-Various tasks which are commonly asked in tech interviews
+Various coding challenges which are commonly asked in tech interviews